 5. Perform merge operation.

 Date Field: It is a type of field in database tables that stores date value such as date of birth, date of join and so on.
-You can retrieve the date in different formats when needed even if it was stored in different format in table.
+You can retrieve the date in different formats when needed even if it was stored in the different format in the table.

 With the help of above discussion, I hope you'll be able to answer this question.
 I'm waiting for your answers.
 Don't forget to comment below.